Eclipse-SDV-Hackathon-Chapter-Three/COOTA/README.md

 ## Development Process
 Development Process - Iterative approach
 1. Deploy & rollback – The first milestone was making deployment and rollback mechanisms functional.
-2. Error monitoring – Functional code was connected to COOTA module to read errors and validate the next course of action.
+2. Error monitoring – Functional code was connected to C∞TA module to read errors and validate the next course of action.
 3. Scalable rollout – Once stability was achieved, we focused on enabling deployment at scale.
 4. Team division – To move faster, we split into three focus areas: